 For some simple at-home exercises, you won’t go wrong with kettlebells.
 We recommend opting for a selection of weights, so you can move up as you improve, or share them with others in your house.

 Starting the day with a yoga class is guaranteed to set you up well, and all you need is a mat and an internet connection to access the many great tutorial videos online.
-We love this reversible Lululemon one, which is made with a technical top layer designed to absorb sweat to stop you from slipping and is super lightweight so, when the time comes, you'll have no trouble transporting it around London.
+We love this oh-so-pretty HB London mat, which features a 4mm thick padded base.
+The best bit, though, has to be the pretty pink and gold marble design and the fact that you can personalise your mat with your name or initials.
+It also comes with a handy carrying strap so, when the time comes, you'll have no trouble transporting it to and from the studio.

 For use with gentle stretching to weight training and cross training, these bands are a handy little tool, and lightweight enough to take to the gym when you can visit again.

 If you loved hula hooping as a child, this weighted version is a great way to tone your waist and hips at home - just make sure you give yourself plenty of space!